data-apis/array-api/spec/extensions/fourier_transform_functions.md

 -   **s**: _Union\[ Sequence\[ int ], Tuple\[ int, ... ] ]_

     -   Size of each transformed axis of the output.
-If given, each axis will be either zero-padded or trimmed to the length `s[i]` before computing the fast fourier transform.
+If given, each axis will be either zero-padded or trimmed to the length `s[i]` before computing the Fourier transform.
 Otherwise, no padding will be performed in each dimension.
 Default: `None`.

 -   **axes**: _Union\[ Sequence\[ int ], Tuple\[ int, ... ] ]_

-    -  Axes over which to compute the inverse fast fourier transform.
+    -  Axes over which to compute the inverse Fourier transform.
 If it is not specified, the last `len(s)` axes are used or all axes if `s` is also not specified.
 Default: `None`.

 -   **norm**: _str_

     -   Specify the normalization mode.
 Should be one of the following modes:

-        - `'backward'`: No normalization.
+        - `'backward'`: Normalize by `1/n`.
         - `'ortho'`: Normalize by `1/sqrt(n)`
-        - `'forward'`: Normalize by `1/n`.
+        - `'forward'`: No normalization.

         Default: `'backward'`